senacor/cloud-native-training/05_service-mesh/README.md

 In this exercise you will be installing the ISTIO service mesh in your kubernetes installation on minikube and use some of its features in combination with your sock-shop setup:

-* Deploy ISTIO (Required Step 1)
+* Deploy ISTIO and Migrate Sock-Shop (Required Step 1 and 2)
-* Tracing (Optional Step 2)
+* Tracing (Optional Step 3)
-* A/B Deployments (Optional Step 3)
+* A/B Deployments (Optional Step 4)
-* Authentication and Authorization (Optional Step 4 and 5)
+* Authentication and Authorization (Optional Step 5 and 6)

-The Steps 2 until 5 are optional.
+The Steps 3 until 6 are optional.
 You can either do Tracing, A/B Deployments or Authentication and Authorization or all of them if you like.
 The last one is the most difficult.

 You can do them in any order, but if you do Authorization you must first complete Authentication.